Friday 10 September 2021

 I appreciate that communities of practice are in abundance, and might fail to live up to expectations.
 But I wholeheartedly hope this is a bustling place driven by members.
 I have wide range of knowledge and experience across both FE and HE sectors, so I will do my best to signpost and share my wisdom where I am able to.
 But I encourage members to contribute where they are able to as well - it makes the group more valuable and a better experience for everyone.

-I participated in the webinar 'Pathway Leaders: Daniel Scott - Learning Technologistwith Clare Chambers from Skills Lens in July 2021 that may be a useful listen.
+I participated in the webinar 'Pathway Leaders: Daniel Scott - Learning Technologistwith Clare Chambers from Global Apprenticeships in July 2021 that may be a useful listen.
 I discuss my own learning technologist origins and the role itself for anyone interested in getting into it.
 The following blog posts may be useful further reading too.

 Closing with a warming reminder.
 In one of the group conversations on the role of the learning technologist, Laura Moore said "I think you introduced me to the title 'Learning Technologist', Dan!"
 Heartening to read that I am continuing to do my part in raising awareness of the role and profile.